-Calling all ClassPass devotees: You’ve probably noticed a major change on the booking platform in the past few months, and as of today, that change is permanent.
-The company announced via press release that it has ended the beta-testing phase for its credits system, making it permanent for users across the country.
+Calling all ClassPass devotees: You’ve probably noticed a major change on the fitness booking platform in the past few months, and as of today, that change is permanent.
+The company announced that it has ended the beta-testing phase for its credits system, making it permanent for its sweaty users across the country.

 “Customers can roughly do the same things they were doing before.
 If you’re on the old 10-plan, you can go to 10 classes, or you can go to 13, 14, maybe even 15 classes for the same amount if you’re willing to choose off-peak or less-popular classes,” ClassPass CEO Fritz Lanman tells me.
 “Or, if you want to go to popular classes at peak times, maybe you’re getting 8 classes—but you’re able to have that choice.
 We’re empowering customers to now make the decision on how they want to spend their fitness budget.”

 Aside from the new credit system, there are some other membership updates, one of the most exciting being there’s no longer a limit on how many times you can visit your favorite studio.
 Instead of being limited to three visits per month, you can now buy extra visits, but at a higher credit rate, the ClassPass release notes.
 You can also add more credits to your account if you’re running low and want to attend more classes, and if don’t use them all, up to 10 will automatically roll over to your next month.

 With this new model, we’re also able to offer other types of experiences we know our customers really want that are attached to our fitness routine.” —Payal Kadakia, ClassPass founder and chairman